Christriane/notes/README.md

 # Meteor React Notes App
 Developed as part of a project from Andrew Mead's React.js Course on Udemy.

+Notes is a simple web application that allows the user to create an account to write down a note.
+It allows the user to delete that note when it's no longer needed.

 ## Getting Started

 NOTE: This app requires you to have Meteor installed on your machine.